mkallipo/affiliation-matching/README.md

 2. The notebook will process the input JSON files and generate a JSON file with the matchings between DOIs and organization IDs from the OpenAIRE database.

-## Description of the algorithm -- examples.
+## Description of the algorithm -- examples

 __Goal__: Recognize openAIRE's organizations inside the Crossref's data and match the corresponding ROR ids.